akariba/Materials-1/README.md

-Step 2.2 has now been confirmed in the LIVE RPR UI.
+Step 2.3 has now been confirmed in the LIVE RPR UI.

 Do NOT modify code.
+Do NOT regenerate factors.
+Do NOT use fixtures or synthetic factors.
-Do NOT proceed to Step 2.3.
+Do NOT proceed to Step 2.4.
-Do NOT start Stylus.

 Check the authoritative backend persisted state NOW.

-The browser currently shows:

-Sector/L3: Banks - Major
-Matching companies: 2
-- COMMERZBANK AG
-- DEUTSCHE BANK AG

 Return only:

-STEP 2.2 LIVE PERSISTENCE: PASS / FAIL STEP22_CONFIRMED LOG RECEIVED: YES / NO
+STEP 2.3 LIVE PERSISTENCE: PASS / FAIL STEP23_CONFIRMED LOG RECEIVED: YES / NO

-SECTOR/L3:
-PORTFOLIO PRESENT: YES / NO
+STEP 2.3 CONFIRMED: YES / NO

-PERSISTED COMPANY COUNT:
-PERSISTED COMPANY 1:
+REAL STEP 2.3 FACTOR COUNT:

-PERSISTED COMPANY 1 ID:
+FACTOR 1 ID:
-PERSISTED COMPANY 2:
+FACTOR 1 NAME:

-PERSISTED COMPANY 2 ID:
+FACTOR 2 ID:

-COMPANY NAMES PRESENT: YES / NO
+FACTOR 2 NAME:

+FACTOR 3 ID:
+FACTOR 3 NAME:

+FACTOR 4 ID:
+FACTOR 4 NAME:

+FACTOR 5 ID:
+FACTOR 5 NAME:

+FACTOR WEIGHTS TOTAL:
-COMPANY IDS PRESENT: YES / NO
+REAL FACTORS ONLY: YES / NO